Welfare Volunteers

 A personal welfare service

-Existing beneficiaries enjoy at least two visits a year.
+Existing beneficiaries generally enjoy at least two visits a year.
 This provides beneficiaries with an opportunity to raise any worries or concerns they are currently experiencing.
 All information is kept totally confidential and the dignity of our beneficiaries is respected at all times.

 Almoners